Adamskoullos/Adamskoullos/README.md

 ## Professional R&D and Practical guides

-Individual feature development I usually share in public repos, then I have both the `Node` and `Front-End` repos which are a vast vault of modelled patterns and best practices which I use as go to toolboxes daya to day.
+Individual feature development I usually share in public repos, then I have both the `Node` and `Front-End` repos which are a vast vault of modelled patterns and best practices which I use as go-to toolboxes day to day.